Roeegg2/roeegg2.github.io/content/post/ppu-background.md

 **for Part 2:**

-- **Tile** - a unit used to logically divide the NES screen.
+- **tile** - a unit used to logically divide the NES screen.
 Each tile is a square of 8x8 _pixels_.

-- **Block** - a unit used to logically divide the NES screen.
+- **block** - a unit used to logically divide the NES screen.
 Each block is a square of 2x2 _tiles_ (or 16x16 _pixels_)

-- **Quadrant** - (yet another unit) used to logically divide the NES screen.
+- **quadrant** - (yet another unit) used to logically divide the NES screen.
 Each quadrant is a square of 2x2 _blocks_, which are 4x4 _tiles_ (or 32x32 _pixels_)

-- **Sprite** - a name given to a piece of data to be rendered.
+- **sprite** - a name given to a piece of data to be rendered.
     > **_NOTE:_** This includes both background (the ground, the sky, mario super block, etc) and foreground (mostly characters and special effects).
 This is a different definition that _character/foreground sprite_ which is **kind of a sprite**, used to represent a foreground piece of